Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 A trickle, then a flood

 The volume curve is not linear.
-The first four months produced one catch worth writing about.
+The first four months produced one sighting worth writing about.
 All of 2025 produced 64.
 The first four months of 2026 alone produced 142.

-A reasonable share of the 2026 inflection is us — IsThisQRSafe shipped its mobile app in earnest in late 2025 and started acquiring users worldwide.
-But the shape of what we're catching changed too: 2026 is the first year a single coordinated campaign dominates the catch list.
+Some of the 2026 inflection may simply reflect growing awareness of quishing as a category — more people reaching for a scanner before they scan an unfamiliar QR.
+The shape of what we're catching also changed: 2026 is the first year a single coordinated campaign dominates the sightings list.
 We have caught the same Roblox/Steam credential-phishing operation hopping across at least four country-code TLDs (.com.py, .com.ge, .com.ua, .com.ml), registering fresh subdomains as the old ones get de-listed, targeting kids and gamers worldwide.

 That does not match the older shape of business-email-compromise we used to see in 2025 — those were one-off domains with one-off victims, fragment-encoded for a single target.
 The 2026 gaming campaign is industrial: pre-built profile templates, fabricated user IDs, ccTLD evasion, and enough infrastructure to keep pushing replacements after each takedown.